mmurygin/notes/sre/incident-management.md

     * Timing is surprise
     * Timing is important
     * Situation not well understood at the beginning
-    * Involve many people with diffent skills
+    * Involve many people with different skills
-1. Define incident serverity levels.
+1. Define incident severity levels.

 ## Timeline